 Because of the scope and scale of our business-as-usual work and the major projects set out in this business plan (as listed in section 5), we often have to make choices about how to use our resources.
-This includes prioritizing our resources to make sure we target critical projects (for example, the integrated single electricity market) which affect the timing of other work that contributes to our strategic objectives.
-Annex 1 identifies several significant projects (prioritised by directorate) which are important and we would like to do, but which we can only progress in 2016/2017 if resources become available.
-These projects will be reviewed periodically and be re-prioritised as necessary within 2016-2017 or for 2017-2018.
+This includes prioritizing our resources to make sure we progress the critical projects (for example, the integrated single electricity market) which will facilitate delivery of our strategic objectives and ensure compliance with statutory requirements.

+Annex 1 identifies a number of other significant projects (prioritised by directorate) which are also important and we would like to do, but which are not currently part of our FWP.
+We would only be able to progress the Annex 1 projects in 2016/2017 if resources become available in-year.
 Annex 2 includes a profile of proposed FWP projects in relation to the key performance indicators (KPIs) identified in our corporate strategy.

 Supporting our staff is essential if we are to successfully carry out the projects and meet the objectives set out in our Corporate Strategy and this business plan.
 We are implementing a new human resources strategy to support the development of our staff, promote the benefits of working for us and recruiting and keeping competent staff.
-We must make sure we have the skills, experience, processes and culture needed for this challenging business plan.
+We must make sure we have the skills, experience, processes and culture needed to deliver this challenging business plan.

 As a non-ministerial government department we keep to relevant policies, processes and controls.
 To support our aim to follow best practice, we will be taking steps to further improve our regulatory processes and our communications with stakeholders.
+Reviewing our own performance, learning lessons and maximising transparency will be key aspects of our continuous improvement journey.

-Our focus is on making sure that we apply our resources efficiently, and this business plan will be challenging to fund and deliver.
+Our focus is on making sure that we apply our resources efficiently and this business plan will be challenging to fund and deliver.
 Flagship projects are priority projects for us.
-We also plan to use resources for the other projects included in this business plan.
-If new priorities emerge during the year, we will take steps to make sure we have the resources for these.
-However, doing this may mean we have to delay or reduce our commitment to other business plan projects.
+We also plan to resource the delivery of the other projects included in this business plan.
+If new priorities emerge during the year we will re-prioritise resources and planned FWP deliverables accordingly.
 In these situations we will, as far as possible, let relevant stakeholders know.

 This draft business plan needs to allow for the exceptional costs associated with putting in place the new integrated single electricity market (a market that is valued at around £2.7 billion) and making sure relevant EU directives and regulations are met.
-Despite significant extra pressures on our resources, we still intend to keep our 2016/2017 budget to around £8 million and we have achieved that by continuing to constrain spending on other programmes not related to the integrated single electricity market.
-Our budget will be finalised over the next few months and will be reflected in our final FWP.
+Despite significant extra pressures on our resources, we still intend to keep our 2016/2017 budget around £8.3 million and we have achieved that by continuing to constrain spending on other programmes not related to the integrated single electricity market.

-This business plan is based on the equivalent of around 76 permanent full-time staff and several temporary staff currently organised across three organisational groupings - Networks, Markets and Corporate Affairs.
-In recent years we have focused on developing our staff, and that has enabled us to reduce the need to use external support.
+This business plan is based on the equivalent of around 76 permanent full-time staff and a number of temporary staff currently organised across three organisational groupings - Networks, Markets and Corporate Affairs.
+In recent years we have focused on developing our staff and that has enabled us to reduce the need to use external support.
 The recent organisational restructuring programme will make us even more effective.